-Each BlackBerry device contains the BlackBerry Cryptographic Kernel, a firmware module that provides the cryptographic functionality required for basic operation of the device.
+Each BlackBerry device1 contains the BlackBerry Cryptographic Kernel, a firmware module that provides the cryptographic functionality required for basic operation of the device.
+The BlackBerry Cryptographic Module meets the requirements of the FIPS 140-2 Security Level 1.

 The BlackBerry Cryptographic Kernel, hereafter referred to as cryptographic module or module, provides the following cryptographic services: